Ethical Sponsorship

 • a range of corporate discounts.

-In addition, our BakerWellbeing and BakerBalance committees are active in offering programs, events and resources to our people.
-Some of these include sessions by guest speakers, lunchtime forums for parents and carers, meditation sessions, fitness challenges, speed networking sessions, newsletters, and a series of events around R U OK Day? and Mental Health Month.
+In addition, our BakerWellbeing committee is active in offering programs, events and resources to our people.
+Some of these include sessions by renowned guest speakers, lunchtime forums for parents and carers, meditation sessions, fitness challenges, puppy therapy events in the workplace, newsletters, and a series of events around R U OK?
+Day and Mental Health Month.
 We've also had Mitch Wallis (Heart on my Sleeve) conduct Mental Health Awareness Training and training for our Firm's Mental Health Champions through his accredited 'Real Mates' program.
 In addition, our Talent Management team has undertaken mental health first aid training.

 Baker McKenzie is proud to have been recognised as winner of the award for Wellness Initiative of the Year at the 2020 Australian Law Awards.
 The submission focused on the Firm's holistic approach to wellbeing, appreciating individuals have different needs and support requirements, with 'connection' underpinning much of what we do and offer.
 This was a particularly noteworthy achievement during COVID-19 pandemic, acknowledging the Firm's commitment to the wellbeing of its people, and efforts to integrate mental and physical wellbeing into the legal profession's concept of success.

-Finally, Baker McKenzie launched its 'People Deal' in April 2021.
-Wellbeing is a critical component of the People Deal, with the Firm setting eight Global Wellbeing Principles, to help us navigate and thrive as we adjust to a post-COVID world and create an environment where we can perform at our best while supporting each other.
+Finally, Baker McKenzie launched its 'People Experience' in April 2021.
+Wellbeing is a critical component of the People Experience, with the Firm setting eight Global Wellbeing Principles, to help us navigate and thrive as we adjust to a post-COVID world and create an environment where we can perform at our best while supporting each other.

 As the first truly global law firm, Baker McKenzie's origins are rooted in the respect for and appreciation of difference.
-Diversity and inclusion are in our DNA, and are foundational to our culture and strategic vision.
+Inclusion, diversity and equity are in our DNA, and are foundational to our culture, values and strategic vision.
 Since our beginning, the diversity of our people has allowed us to work fluently across borders, cultures, and practices.

-Baker McKenzie is committed to providing a diverse and inclusive culture for all its employees, with equal opportunity for all to progress and have a meaningful career with our Firm.
+Baker McKenzie is committed to providing a diverse, inclusive and equitable culture for all its employees, with equal opportunity for all to progress and have a meaningful career with our Firm.
 Our mission is to foster an environment where individuals of every ethnicity, culture, gender, sexual orientation, gender identity and expression, religion, age, disability, carer status, and working style may succeed professionally and fully contribute to the goals of the Firm.
-As part of our inclusive culture, we encourage applications from all genders, abilities and cultural backgrounds including Aboriginal and/or Torres Strait Islander people.
-We provide information and support relating to the recruitment process for transgender and gender diverse candidates.
+As part of our inclusive culture, we encourage applications from all genders, abilities and cultural backgrounds including First Nations peoples.
+We also provide information and support relating to the recruitment process for trans and gender diverse candidates.

 We understand that organisations work best when people with different backgrounds and multiple points of view are brought together.
 Our own diversity mirrors our commitment to exploring multiple perspectives to develop the best possible solutions for our clients and to fostering a culture of respect and inclusion that celebrates diversity.

-Our diversity and inclusion agenda is championed at the highest level by our Global Chair and our Global Executive Committee whose members each have KPIs around diversity.
-And we have a Global Inclusion and Diversity Committee who actively works to drive forward the Firm's diversity and inclusion strategy and monitor progress through regular meetings and leadership accountability.
+Our inclusion, diversity and equity agenda is championed at the highest level by our Global Chair and our Global Executive Committee whose members each have KPIs around diversity.
+And we have a Global Inclusion Diversity & Equity Committee who actively works to drive forward the Firm's inclusion, diversity and equity strategy and monitor progress through regular meetings and leadership accountability.

-In Australia, our award winning diversity strategy, initiatives and programs are focused in five key areas, in which all of our people can participate:
+In Australia, our award-winning inclusion, diversity and equity strategy, initiatives and programs are focused in five key areas, in which all of our people can participate:

-• BakerWomen – gender diversity, including the implementation of our gender diversity strategy to support the progression of women as a strategic priority for the Firm;
+• BakerWomen – gender diversity and equity, including the implementation of our gender diversity strategy to support the progression of women as a strategic priority for the Firm;

-• BakerDNA – ethnic, indigenous and cultural diversity;
+• BakerDNA – ethnic, linguistic and cultural diversity;

-• BakerWellbeing – mental health and wellbeing, workplace flexibility, and supporting parents and carers;
+• BakerWellbeing and BakerBalance – mental health and wellbeing, workplace flexibility, and supporting parents and carers;

-• BakerPride & Allies – lesbian, gay, bisexual, transgender and intersex diversity; and
+• BakerPride & Allies – lesbian, gay, bisexual, trans, queer and intersex diversity; and

-• BakerIndigenousEngagement – commitment to engagement with our Indigenous community - achieving better social, economic and cultural outcomes for Aboriginal and Torres Strait Islander people, and to making a real difference in the lives of our nation's First Peoples.
+• BakerIndigenousEngagement – commitment to engagement with our Indigenous community –achieving better social, economic and cultural outcomes for First Nations peoples, and to making a real difference in the lives of them and their communities.

 Some of our accolades include:

-• Workplace Gender Equality Agency (WGEA) Employer of Choice for Gender Equality - 2022 - 12th consecutive year;
+• Workplace Gender Equality Agency (WGEA) Employer of Choice for Gender Equality – for the 13th consecutive year in 2023;

 • Identified as one of the best law firms for women by Working Mother magazine, Law360 and Euromoney;

-• Bronze Employer recognition at the LGBTI Inclusion Awards - The Australian Workplace Equality Index (AWEI) - 2021;
+• Bronze Employer recognition at the 2022 LGBTQ+ Inclusion Awards – The Australian Workplace Equality Index (AWEI);

-• One of Stonewall's Top Global Employers for 2020.
-The Firm was one of only 17 companies worldwide to have been recognised for its work in LGBT+ inclusion.
+• One of Stonewall's Top Global Employers for 2023.
+The Firm was one of only 22 companies worldwide to have been recognised for its work in LGBTQ+ inclusion.
 In addition, we won the Global Trans Inclusion Award 2020;

-• The first global law firm to set 40:40:20 gender targets - to represent 40% women, 40% men and 20% flexible (women, men or non-binary persons).
+• The first global law firm to set 40:40:20 gender targets – to represent 40% women, 40% men and 20% flexible (women, men or people who identify as trans or non-binary).
 This target applies to partners, senior business professionals, Firm committee leadership and candidate pools for recruitment; and

 • Global Chair of Baker McKenzie, Milton Cheng, a Catalyst CEO Champion for Change, taking a pledge to advance more women, including women of colour, into senior leadership positions and onto our boards.